rayct/zet/README.md

 ― Margret Thatcher

+* "Gluttony is not a secret vice."\
+―  Orson Welles

 * "The more clearly we can focus our attention on the wonders and realities of the universe about us, the less taste we shall have for destruction"\
 ― Rachel Carson

 * "A Flame that burns twice as bright burns half as long"\
 ― Lao Tzu

 * "The good thing about science is that it's true whether or not you believe in it"\